Skip to main content

 • You plan to coach in spiritual, somatic, or contemplative niches

-• You want direct founder contact (1-on-1s with Michael and Arielle)
+• You want direct founder contact (1-on-1 sessions with founder Michael Mackintosh)

 • You can self-pace, and you appreciate live group support without the rigidity of a fixed cohort

-• ICA accreditation fits your work; you're not specifically required to hold ICF
+• You're not specifically required to hold ICF for the work you'll do

 Generic ICF Level 2 online is right if: